smswithoutborders/SMSWithoutBorders-customplatform-Slack/README.md

   ###### Parameters
     - `channel`: A channel ID or channel name you are currently present in.
 User ID if you want to DM someone.
     - `message`: The message or text you intend sending.
+- `POST /slack/events`:
+Listens for events in the slack workspace